EmmaEliseS/ResearchDataHub/content/_index.md

 This project is a collaboration between the **University Library**, the **ICTS department**, and the **Faculty of Social and Behavioural Sciences (FMG)**.

-The following people are part of the project team:
+The project team consists of the following members:
 - Jörgen Moorlag (Project Lead at the Library)
 - Olaf Zwennes (Programmer at the Library)
 - Tako Horsley (Domain Architect at ICTS)